NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_tour.md

+!!! note
-**NOTE:** Like in python, there are no private attributes.
+    Like in python, there are no private attributes.
 Users may access anything created by a module.
 Package authors can suggest attributes that users should not use by not exporting them or with naming conventions (e.g. prefixing `_` to any name that is internal only).

 Julia 1.6 introduced the "pythonic" import syntax